 - The right blend of heavy strength work, higher-rep, bodybuilding exercises, and even (gasp) cardio to optimize muscle building without getting fat.

 - The four models that outline how much muscle you can build naturally.
 This is humbling, to say the least.

 - How to build lean muscle with minimum fat gain.
-I’ll give you a hint, avoid the dirty bulk, follow a slight caloric surplus, and follow the step-by-step plan we outline instead.
+I’ll give you a hint, avoid the biggest muscle building mistakes, follow a slight caloric surplus, and follow the step-by-step plan we outline instead.

 Pump yourself up with some pushups.
 Or bicep curls in the squat rack.
 Whatever.
 Okay.
 Now pour yourself a protein shake and dig in.
 This is the most important article you’ll read on how to build lean muscle without getting fat.

 Don’t Be Like Young Eric.
 He Was A Jerk.
 And Had Protein Farts.